-(iii) Notwithstanding the forgoing, the Purchasing Manager, in his or her sole discretion, may require the use of a separate written contract, in a form approved by the City Attorney, in addition to the purchase order requirement under Section 2605(a).
+- (ii) If the estimated amount per Purchase and contractor/vendor is greater than \$5,000, then a separate written contract, in a form approved by the City Attorney, shall be required in addition to the Purchase Order requirement under subsection (a) of this Section. - (iii) Notwithstanding the foregoing, the Purchasing Manager, in his or her sole discretion, may require the use of a separate written contract, in a form approved by the City Attorney, in addition to the Purchase Order requirement under subsection (a) of this Section.